mikkel32/AutoParry/README.md

 configuration table (documented below) to customise the status text, styling, and retry behaviour of the bootstrap overlay.

+### Rich error reporting

+When something goes wrong during bootstrap or verification the overlay expands into a dedicated error panel.
+The formatter described below now returns both a status string and a detail payload, so the overlay can render stack traces, module paths, remediation tips, and timeline metadata inline.

+- **Inspector entries** — contextual lines (such as module paths or HTTP errors) appear inside the panel alongside copy-friendly buttons.
+Players can tap **Copy error** to put the entire report on their clipboard when reaching out for support.
+- **Documentation shortcut** — the **Open docs** button jumps directly to the troubleshooting guide referenced in the error detail (overridable via `docsLink`).
+- **Structured timeline** — verification stages that failed are highlighted in the dashboard and error panel at the same time, making it obvious which step needs attention.
+- **Responsive layout** — the panel automatically adapts its size and styling to the active theme, keeps action buttons aligned with retry/cancel controls, and clamps scroll regions to ensure long logs stay readable.

+Custom formatters can piggyback on the same pipeline by returning a table of the shape `{ text = "status string", detail = buildErrorDetail(state) }`.
+Any custom `overlay:setErrorDetails` calls you make will reuse the same UI pieces, so your bespoke bootstrap flow inherits the copy/docs affordances automatically.

 ### Loader-level options

 | option       | type      | default            | description |